Yongjun20/Pi-Device-Face-Recognition/README.md

 # Face Recognition System

 This project is a comprehensive face recognition system designed for Raspberry Pi, featuring a graphical user interface (GUI) built with Tkinter.
-It utilizes OpenCV for face detection, the ace_recognition library for encoding and matching faces, and integrates with external services for logging and data synchronization.
+It utilizes OpenCV for face detection, the Face_recognition library for encoding and matching faces, and integrates with external services for logging and data synchronization.

 ## Features